 5. Have regular dental checkups

 Schedule regular dental checkups and cleanings to monitor the health of your bonded teeth and address any issues promptly.
-Your dentist can provide professional cleanings to remove surface stains and assess the condition of your bonded teeth.
+Your dentist can provide professional teeth cleaning to remove surface stains and assess the condition of your bonded teeth.

 Regular checkups also allow your dentist to identify any potential problems early and recommend appropriate treatment.